 See rebate application for full list of rebate bonuses

-It depends on where you live and what type of panels you're installing.
+It depends on your home's location and the kind of panels you plan to use.
 Gorham can experience long, hard winters, so we recommend installing your system in the spring months to maximize your generation for the year.